-One of the pillars of the strategy was to advance Municipal Enforcement Services (MES) into a community-based enforcement department that is able to respond to issues on-demand (see figure 1 below).
-The strategy has proven to be largely effective and was been put through a stress-test by the onset and ongoing COVID-19 pandemic.
+One of the pillars of the strategy was to advance Municipal Enforcement Services (MES) into a community-based enforcement department that is able to respond to issues on-demand (see Figure 1 below).
+The strategy has proven to be largely effective and was put through a stress-test with the onset of the COVID-19 pandemic.